The Leaders in Quality and

 Safety and Performance-Based Pathway Simplifies

-Now, however, FDA has finally done something to provide relief from this requirement it released a new guidance in January 2019 that supports the agency’s regulatory mandate to offer the least burdensome approach to manufacturers.
+The FDA has finally done something to provide relief from this requirement it released a guidance that supports the agency’s regulatory mandate to offer the least burdensome approach to manufacturers.

 FDA finally recognized that the burden associated with preparing (manufacturer) and reviewing (internal FDA) predicate comparisons on devices that have been on the market for decades, have established performance standards, and are well-understood outweighed any potential contributions to patient or user safety.